 Learn how SAMHSA’s Division of Pharmacologic Therapies (DPT) works to oversee medication-assisted treatment (MAT) for substance use disorders.
-The Division of Pharmacologic Therapies (DPT), part of the SAMHSA Center for Substance Abuse Treatment (CSAT), manages the day-to-day oversight activities necessary to implement federal regulations on the use of substance use disorder medications such as methadone and buprenorphine.
-These activities include supporting the accreditation and certification of more than 1,250 opioid treatment programs (OTPs) that collectively treat more than 300,000 patients each year.
-Learn more about SAMHSA’s certification of OTPs and oversight of OTP Accrediting Bodies.
-DPT also implements the Drug Addiction Treatment Act of 2000 (DATA 2000).
-This law expands the clinical context of medication-assisted treatment (MAT) by allowing qualified physicians to dispense or prescribe medications for the treatment of opioid addiction in settings other than OTPs and other facilities.
-Learn about the different medications used in MAT approved by the Food and Drug Administration (FDA) to treat substance use disorders.
-Learn more about the legislation, regulations, and guidelines that govern MAT.
+The Division of Pharmacologic Therapies (DPT), part of SAMHSA’s Center for Substance Abuse Treatment (CSAT) manages the day-to-day oversight activities necessary to implement federal regulations on the use of substance use disorder medications such as methadone and buprenorphine for the treatment of opioid use disorder (OUD).
+DPT supports the certification and accreditation of more than 1,700 opioid treatment programs (OTPs) that collectively treat more than 300,000 patients each year.
+Learn more about SAMHSA’s certification and accreditation of OTPs and oversight of OTP Accrediting Bodies.
+DPT also implements the Drug Addiction Treatment Act of 2000 (DATA 2000) and Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act).
+These laws expand the clinical context of medication-assisted treatment (MAT) by allowing qualified practitioners to dispense or prescribe medications for the treatment of OUD in settings other than OTPs and other facilities.
+Learn about the different medications and counseling used in MAT approved by the Food and Drug Administration (FDA) to treat substance use disorders.
+Find information on buprenorphine waiver training or SAMHSA training and resources.
+Learn more about the statues, regulations, and guidelines that govern MAT.
+Contact SAMHSA’s OTP Compliance Officers.